Latest Revised and Passed by the 484th library conference on Sep. 11, 2018

 Materials that are not returned within the grace period of four hours will be subject to late fines starting from one hour after the library opens on the due date.

-[Article Fourteen] Libraries belonging to individual college may formulate special regulations in accordance with their actual needs.
+[Article Thirteen] Libraries belonging to individual college may formulate special regulations in accordance with their actual needs.
 These regulations will be implemented accordingly after being passed by their library committees and the Library work meeting.